 Watering

-If you are growing it in a container, make sure the soil is moist but well drained.
-Don’t let it sit in soggy soil since it might lead to root rot.
+If you are cultivating this plant in a container, ensure that the soil remains consistently moist but well-drained, as prolonged exposure to soggy soil can lead to root rot.

 Fertilizing

-This palm seem to like occasional application of Epsom salt (magnesium sulfate) in spring.
-If it’s growing in clay soil poor in iron, add minerals that include high chelated iron to keep the foliage greening and canopy developing.
+If it’s growing in clay soil deficient in iron, consider incorporating minerals containing high chelated iron to maintain vibrant foliage and promote canopy development.

 Temperature

-Keep in mind, there is a big difference in cold tolerance between young and mature Windmill palms.
-As this plant matures, it develops much larger root system thus becomes much hardier.
+It’s important to note that there’s a significant contrast in cold tolerance between young and mature Windmill palms.
+As the plant matures, it develops a larger root system, making it substantially hardier.

 Pruning

-This plant doesn’t require much pruning.
-Just trim off dry brown fronds as close to the trunk as possible.
+This plant does not require extensive pruning.
+Simply trim off dry, brown fronds as close to the trunk as possible.

 Insects and Diseases